ben-e/wand/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-Next, we should take a look at the model’s training loss.
+Next, we should take a look at the model’s training loss to look for any hints of overfitting.

 ``` r
 wand_wf_fit %>%